Ph.D. in Theatre

 2. No less than 18 or more than 30 credit hours of THFM 7990, Dissertation Research.
-Students may list 18 credit hours on the TDP.
+Students may count 18 credit hours toward the degree.

 4. Undergraduate and M.A. repair courses, and courses that are audited, may not be included in the minimum of 90 credit hours even though they may be expected or required.